joecupano/SIGpi/README.md

 - [Raspberry Pi OS Full "Bullseye" 32 bit](https://www.raspberrypi.com/software/) or [64 Bit](https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2021-11-08/)

 ### How about other architectures?
-There is also a build script for Ubuntu 21.04 running on AMD64 hardware at [SIGbox repo](https://github.com/joecupano/SIGbox)
+There is also a build script for Ubuntu 20.04 LTS Desktop at [SIGbox repo](https://github.com/joecupano/SIGbox)

 ## Install